Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Theoretical framework

 \subsubsection{Structure of height space}

 Under periodic boundary condition, any 2D system can be mapped to the surface of a torus~\cite{Bi2012Thesis}.
-The integral of $ \st $ over a topologically trivial(contractible) loop (Fig.~\ref{fig:torus}, curve $ C $) vanishes identically, because $ \vec \nabla\cdot\st =0 $.
-However, for a non-contractible loop (Fig.~\ref{fig:torus}, curve $ A $ or $ B $), which spans the system, the integral is nonzero.
+The integral of $ \st $ over a topologically trivial (contractible) loop (Fig.~\ref{fig:torus}, curve $ C $) vanishes identically, because $ \vec \nabla\cdot\st =0 $.
+However, for non-contractible {loops} (Fig.~\ref{fig:torus}, curve $ A $ or $ B $), which spans the system, the integral is nonzero.
 These two integrals:

 \IncludeFigureTorus

 are topological invariants of the system. $ \left(L_x, L_y\right) $ are the size of the system along the corresponding directions.
 Physically, $\left(\vec F_x,\vec F_y\right) $ amount to the total load along the two directions, and are related to the force-moment tensor.